Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-01-Reconciler-Extensions.md

 It's quite likely that some extension points will need to import our generated resource types to allow per-version manipulation.
 This rules out referencing extensions from the generated resource types.

-We don't want extension points to reimplement functionality already present in the generic reconciler as this runs the risk of inconsistencies (especially if we change the generic reconciler itself), and introduces a significant overhead to implementation.
-Instead, the extension points will provide an opportunity to modify the information already held.
+We don't want extension points to duplicate functionality already present in the generic reconciler as this runs the risk of inconsistencies (especially if we change the generic reconciler itself), and because it introduces a significant overhead to implementation.
+Instead, extension points will provide an opportunity to modify the current behaviour.
 An extension point that does nothing should have the same effect as one that hasn't been implemented.

 ## Decision